 Don't mention the 'B' word

 Of course, the slightly large elephantish shaped creature that’s hovering around the fridge freezer is Brexit.
 Whilst unemployment is low and therefore skills are getting scarcer, we frankly have no idea what’s going to happen on 1 April 2019.
 Nor do we have any clue how UK PLC. will react to the eventual agreement or lack of.
-So take the 3% UK pay rise as best guess for now but don’t take your eye off the ball.
+So take the 3% UK average pay rise as best guess for now but don’t take your eye off the ball.